gck0/radiCALe_respawner/README.md

 # radiCALe_respawner
-radiCALe 1.1.x/SSL init.d respawner script
+radiCALe 1.1.x respawner script

-tested on 1.1.x, works only if using SSL
+### what?
+an init.d script to check if radiCALe daemon is accepting SSL connections if not, it kills and respawns the process tested on 1.1.x, works only if 'ssl=true' in radicale/config because it uses openssl to check if the daemon accepts ssl connections

+### why?
-radiCALe is a CalDAV and CardDAV server
-as many of you have experienced, radiCALe daemon may freeze after some time when not running behind a dedicated web server: when (sh)it happens, only way is to kill -9 it and restart
+radiCALe is a CalDAV and CardDAV server as many of you have experienced, radiCALe daemon may freeze randomly after some time: when (sh)it happens, only way is to kill -9 it and restart the only way to avoid this issue is to run it behind a dedicated web server

-as I am running it on a cheap nas which simply hasn't the cpu power to run an httpd, I modified an user posted init.d with a respawn function
-then I put everything in crontab to make sure it can be restarted every hour
+as I am running it on a cheap nas (dns-320L with alt-f firmware) which simply hasn't the cpu power to run an httpd, I modified an user posted init.d script with a respawn function then I put everything in crontab to make sure it can be restarted every hour

-the respawn function uses openssl to check if the daemon accepts connections, so it does work only if radicale uses ssl

 ### install
 edit as you wish
-put the script in /etc/init.d/ set up a cronjob (recommended every hour):
+put the script in /etc/init.d/ and chmod +x set up a cronjob (recommended every hour):
 ```
 /etc/init.d/S80radicale respawn
 ```